neoforged/.github/primers/1.21.2/index.md

     - `addItemSlotMouseAction` - Adds a mouse action when hovering over a slot.
 - `net.minecraft.client.gui.screens.inventory.tooltip.ClientTooltipComponent#showTooltipWithItemInHand`- Returns whether the tooltip should be rendered when the item is in the player's hand.
 - `net.minecraft.client.multiplayer`
+    - `ClientChunkCache`
+        - `getLoadedEmptySections` - Returns the sections that have been loaded by the game, but has no data.
     - `ClientLevel`
         - `isTickingEntity` - Returns whether the entity is ticking in the level.
-        - `setSectionRangeDirty` - Marks an area as dirty to update during persistence and network calls.
+        - `setSectionRangeDirty`- Marks an area as dirty to update during persistence and network calls.
+        - `onSectionBecomingNonEmpty` - Updates the section when it has data.
     - `PlayerInfo#setTabListOrder`, `getTabListOrder` - Handles the order of players to cycle through in the player tab.
 - `net.minecraft.client.multiplayer.chat.report.ReportReason#getIncompatibleCategories` - Gets all reasons that cannot be reported for the given type.
 - `net.minecract.client.renderer`